 Nevertheless, I was playing in a band, and music was what interested me more than anything.
 BTEC Music Technology was a two-year course that I went on to enjoy.
 After that, I gathered my degree in BA Popular Musicology at university in 2012.

 Decent marks were scored when creating and recording popular music in further education.
 But, as I moved into higher education, writing about music was clearly my strongest point.

-However, non-fiction is interesting to me, and the idea of writing a book has always been appealing.
-There are issues that I feel strongly about; issues that I wish to explain to others.
+However, non-fiction does interest me, and the idea of writing a book has always been appealing.
+There are issues that I feel strongly about: issues that I wish to explain to others.
 Publishing a book would be one of the best ways to do this.